FGVel0ciTy/sort-visualizer/README.md

 # sort-visualizer
 This project visualizes the sorting of colors using various sorting algorithms.
 The workloads are also multithreaded so you can see the algorithm working in multiple lines (Multi-Algorithm Searching visualizes the differences pretty nicely).
-So far the algorithms implemented are Insertion, Selection, Bubble, Merge, and Quick Sorts.
+So far the algorithms implemented are Insertion, Selection, Bubble, Merge, Quick, Bucket, and Radix Sorts.
 (Multi Algorithm Sorting uses the algorithms in this order: Bubble, Insertion, Merge, Selection)

 ## Setting Up
 You must have a python environment with [PyGame](https://www.pygame.org/) and the [NumPy](https://numpy.org/) modules.